bioinf-mcb/Metagenomic-DeepFRI/README.md

    ```
    deepfri -i /path/to/protein/sequences -db /path/to/database/folder/from/previous/step -c /path/to/deepfri/confg -o /output_path
    ```
+**Attention:** Single instance of DeepFRI on GPU requires 10GB VRAM.
 Other available parameters can be found upon command `deepfri --help`.

 ## Results